Projects

 Invitation

 If you are reading this as a collaborator, community partner, or professional peer, I invite you to open any project and look closely at the process.
-The way a project is shaped often matters more than the artifact it produces.

 Projects are not endpoints.
 They are points of learning.
 This page will continue to evolve as new work is published.